 My name is Andrew Wildey and I have made mistakes.
 Some mistakes I regret but all in all they’ve served as some kind of learning experience.
-After all, what better way to learn an important lesson than to feel the sharp fangs of repercussion sinking into your tender butt.
+After all, what better way to learn an important lesson than to feel the sharp fangs of repercussion sinking your ass.
 Mistakes help you to find out where the pitfalls are and once you know them it affords you more confidence in how you operate.
-Here are a few goof ups I’ve made and what I learned from them, hopefully making it far less likely that I’d ever have to go back and reshoot, or worse…
+Here are a few goof-ups I’ve made and what I learned from them, hopefully making it far less likely that I’d ever have to go back and reshoot, or worse…

 1. Sign on the dotted line

 Back in DJing days someone would tell you about a gig, you’d roll up and play, and the promoter then turns out to be the biggest douche bag on the planet with their own warped ideas about music and their own interpretation of how much money was agreed.
 I learned that whenever I do anything make sure you agree on some kind of contract.
 For me personally, contracts have never been a means to hound someone for money, as I avoid working with shady characters anyway, but rather they act as a guarantee that reassures my clients of exactly what they’re going to be getting from me so when the final project is delivered it must be at least that level or we can renegotiate on price.
 Thankfully the prices have never had to change besides occasions where some very kind people offered to pay me double once they saw the amount of work I’d put in.